 - There is stiffness in extremities or neck.

 - You can maintain your balance and examine your posture.

 - Most commonly, people with PD respond well to dopaminergic medications.
-Lack of response to medications may prompt the doctor to seek an alternative diagnosis such as atypical parkinsonism and order further testing such as an MRI of the brain.
+Lack of response to medications may prompt the doctor to seek an alternative diagnosis such as atypical parkinsonism and order further testing such as an MRI (magnetic resonance imaging) of the brain.

 Possible adverse reactions such as headache, nausea, vertigo, dry mouth and mild to moderate dizziness were reported, hypersensitivity reaction and injection site pain have also been reported.